Looking for a unibit for your next project?

 However, because it’s a little bit cheaper, this bit isn’t as tough.
 Although it works fine on most materials, including some metals such as aluminum, it isn’t the best option for tougher metals, such as steel.

-Despite not being the most durable option, CO-Z’s step drill bit is quite fast when compared to other options, especially cheaper bits.
+Despite not being the most durable option, Zelcan’s step drill bit is quite fast when compared to other options, especially cheaper bits.
 This is the main reason this bit is worth considering, given it’s a little on the expensive side.

 Overall value rating